helmerj/refinerycms-newsletters/readme.md

 ##TODO:

- # add some basic content for new pages
+-   add some basic content for new pages

- # add a draft mode to work on newsletters and not send them immediately

- # add unsubscribe form to allow users to provide their email address for un-subscription.
+-   add unsubscribe form to allow users to provide their email address for un-subscription.

- # convert all views to haml

- # add rspec tests
+-   add rspec tests